Alice Little

 Fiction Writing

-In addition to writing and teaching, Alice is Head of Administration for the Oxford Centre for Life-Writing, Director of Didcot Writers, and co-ordinates the Oxfordshire branch of the Society of Authors.
+In addition to writing and teaching, Alice works with researchers at the Oxford Centre for Life-Writing and co-ordinates the Oxfordshire branch of the Society of Authors.

 Find out more